 PRISMA 2020 details reporting requirements for information sources and strategies.

 Its key purpose is to overcome (or at least minimise) publication or reporting bias.

 “…published trials tend to be larger and show an overall greater treatment effect than grey trials.”

 ¨Campbell reviews must include a systematic search for unpublished reports (to avoid publication bias)”

-Many scientifically valid studies, especially those with negative results may never be published.
-If your review is solely based on published literature, which tends to report positive results, your conclusions are more likely to exaggerate.
+Many scientifically valid studies, especially those with negative results, may never be published.
+If your review is solely based on published literature, which tends to report positive results, your conclusions regarding effects are more likely to be exaggerated.